efredericks/gvsu-cis373/assets/labs/lab2-sim.md

 Before you leave for the day, (minimally) show me:

-1. Capacitive touch working (i.e., your contacts on the side demonstrate some response to touch)
+1. `button A` playing a rainbow and `button B` clearing the LEDs.
-2. Rainbows happening on the LEDs when you press a button
+2. The LED array turning red when you shake the device.

 ## First - new project (and back up your old projects)